hzy24/CKANs_DM/README.md

 The original implementation of KAN is available [here](https://github.com/KindXiaoming/pykan)

-ConvKANs is referenced from [here](https://github.com/AntonioTepsich/Convolutional-KANs), and I have added the functionality for symbolic fitting.
+ConvKANs is referenced from [here](https://github.com/AntonioTepsich/Convolutional-KANs), and we have added the functionality for symbolic fitting.

 # Dataset